codeswithroh/octantflow-smartcontract/README.md

 - **Loss Protection**: When enabled, the strategy can burn shares from the dragonRouter to cover losses and protect users
 - **Use Case**: Traditional yield strategies (Aave, Compound, Yearn vaults) that donate their yield to Octant

-### YieldSkimming Strategies (`src/strategies/yieldSkimming/`)

-- **Purpose**: Capture yield from appreciating assets through exchange rate tracking and donate the profits to public goods funding
-- **Profit Distribution**: Profits are minted as shares to a designated `dragonRouter` address instead of charging performance fees
-- **Loss Protection**: When enabled, the strategy can burn shares from the dragonRouter to cover losses and protect users
-- **Yield Mechanism**: Works with yield-bearing assets (wstETH, rETH) that appreciate in value over time
-- **Exchange Rate Tracking**: Monitors exchange rate changes to detect and capture yield appreciation
-- **Use Case**: Liquid staking tokens, rebasing tokens, or any asset where yield comes from price appreciation rather than separate rewards

 ## Key Differences from Standard Yearn Strategies